MEolmez/jekyll-now/about.md

 ### Contact me

-You can contact me via the email below
+You can contact me via the email icon below